Your shared stories

 - Electrocardiogram (EKG or ECG) — A diagnostic procedure that measures electrical activity in the heart, including the rate and regularity of heartbeats.

-- Echocardiogram — An ultrasound of the heart, this diagnostic procedure allows physicians to view the chambers and valves of the heart and measure the speed and direction of blood flow.
+- Echocardiogram (Echo) — An ultrasound of the heart, this diagnostic procedure allows physicians to view the chambers and valves of the heart and measure the speed and direction of blood flow.

-- Transesophageal echocardiogram — During this diagnostic procedure, the patient swallows a probe that stops at heart level.
+- Transesophageal echocardiogram (TEE) — During this diagnostic procedure, the patient swallows a probe that stops at heart level.
 Through ultrasound technology, it offers a clear view of the heart’s function.

 - Holter monitor — The patient wears a portable device for 24 hours that continuously records heart rate and rhythm during normal daily activities.